vita-epfl/VoxDet/README.md

     <img width="100%" alt="VoxDet overview" src="assets/overall.png"/>
 </div>

-If you think our work is helpful for your project, I would greatly appreciate it if you could consdier citing our work
+If you think our work is helpful for your project, I would greatly appreciate it if you could consider citing our work.

 ```bibtex
 @article{li2025voxdet,